 I also added this sink and faucet as a convenience for when she’s crafting.
 It looks antique but was actually just a fun throwback replica.
 I added interest to the wall behind it by having these custom paint swatch prints made by a local graphic designer and friend, Clayton Thompson.
 These swatch prints will be added into the Magnolia Home Accessories Line come February and will be for sale both in my store and in retailers near you.

-The craft room island was designed by me with function in mind, and brought to life by my carpenter, Clint Harp.
-Fun fact about this island is that it will be featured in my Magnolia Home Furniture line!
+The craft room island was designed by me with function in mind and brought to life by my carpenter, Clint Harp.
+A fun fact about this island is that it will be featured in my Magnolia Home Furniture line!